abbycabs/dino-park/CONTRIBUTING.md

 ## What we're working on

 Take a look at [our issues](https://github.com/acabunoc/dino-park/issues) to get started!
+You can contribute to many of our issues simply by commenting or uploading a file, or clicking out to a document on another platform and editing there.
+For changes to files in the repo, see below.

 ## How to submit changes